 How does Velux's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Mean score of companies in the Wholesale Trade industry.
+Mean score of companies in the Construction Material Reprocessing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Velux reported total carbon emissions of approximately 1,153,000,000 kg CO2e, with emissions distributed across various scopes: 20,000,000 kg CO2e in Scope 1, 1,000,000 kg CO2e in Scope 2 (market-based), and 1,153,000,000 kg CO2e in Scope 3.
-The Scope 2 (location-based) emissions were significantly higher at about 37,000,000 kg CO2e.
-Velux has set ambitious climate commitments, aiming for a 100% reduction in Scope 1 and Scope 2 emissions by 2030 compared to a 2020 baseline.
-Additionally, the company plans to halve carbon emissions across its value chain by the same year.
-These targets are part of a broader strategy to achieve carbon neutrality by 2030.
+In 2024, Velux reported total carbon emissions of approximately 1,174,000,000 kg CO2e.
+This figure includes 20,000,000 kg CO2e from Scope 1 emissions, 1,000,000 kg CO2e from Scope 2 emissions, and 1,153,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for a 100% reduction in both Scope 1 and Scope 2 emissions by 2030, compared to a 2020 baseline.
+Additionally, Velux plans to halve carbon emissions across its value chain by 2030.
+Velux's climate strategy is part of a broader commitment to achieve carbon neutrality by 2030, which includes significant reductions in business-related air travel and waste management.
 The company also aims to reduce energy intensity by 56% by 2030, using 2015 as a baseline.
-Furthermore, Velux has committed to removing 4.5 million tonnes CO2 through forest and biodiversity projects by 2041, which corresponds to its total carbon emissions from 1941 to 2041.
-Data for Velux's emissions and commitments are cascaded from its parent company, VELUX A/S, reflecting a corporate family relationship.
+These targets are cascaded from its parent company, VELUX A/S, reflecting a unified approach to sustainability within the corporate family.

 Access structured emissions data, company-specific emission factors, and source documents